Experienced Team of Personal Injury Attorneys Serving Injury Victims in the Federal Way Area

 Another reason why you may need to file a lawsuit is to meet the statute of limitations deadline for filing a lawsuit over a claim.
 In Washington, this deadline is three years after the date of the injury or three years after the victim’s date of death, depending on whether you are filing a personal injury lawsuit or a wrongful death lawsuit.

-Talk to a Federal Way Injury Attorney Today!
+Talk to a Federal Way Personal Injury Attorney Today!

-Don’t be concerned if you lack the funds to pay a lawyer.
+Don’t be concerned if you lack the funds to pay a Federal Way personal injury lawyer.
 We work on a “no win, no pay” basis – you don’t owe us anything until you win a verdict or settlement, and if you don’t win, you don’t owe us anything.
-Call our Federal Way, WA Personal Injury Attorneys today at 1-800-925-1875 or complete our online contact form to schedule your free initial consultation, so that we can discuss your legal options.
+Call our Federal Way personal injury attorneys today or complete our online contact form to schedule your free initial consultation, so that we can discuss your legal options.